MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 ## System requirements

-R Server must be installed on at least one master or client node which will serve as the submit node; it should be installed on as many workers as practicable to maximize the available compute resources.
+R Server must be installed on at least one master or client node which will serve as the submit node; it should be installed on as many workers as is practical to maximize the available compute resources.
 Nodes must have the same version of R Server (side-by-side is not supported).

 Setup checks the operating system and detects the Hadoop cluster, but it doesn't check for specific distributions.
 Microsoft R Server 8.0.5 works with the following Hadoop distributions: